Allotment (gardening): United Kingdom

 Against the falling trend of land set aside for allotments is an increasing awareness of the need for cities to counter issues of food security and climate change through greater self-sufficiency.
 This drive to expand allotments is also a response to food price inflation, a desire to reduce food miles and surplus provision of land in post-industrial towns and cities in the developed world.
 Some of these themes were taken up in a recent urban agriculture project in Middlesbrough in the Tees Valley.

-The popular 1970s British television programme The Good Life, about a couple seeking to "escape the rat race" by becoming "totally self-sufficient" in a suburban setting, utilised an allotment to achieve their aims.
+The gendered origins of allotment spaces has been the subject of research, with findings including that a lack of toilets and sanitation can be a barrier to women, with some even miscarrying on their plots.

 United States

 Many "community gardens" founded in the United States began as "victory gardens" in World War II, and later evolved into community gardens.
 Plots in these gardens are often rented out by the city, starting at plots of just 5 × 5 ft.
 The environmental movement has increased interest in community gardening.